-Emma Hinchliffe is a junior in the College majoring in government with minors in journalism and French.
-Emma started out at THE HOYA as a news writer covering such scintillating stories as the introduction of double-sided printing to campus.
-Since then, she served as campus news editor and executive editor of the paper before taking on the role of editor-in-chief in November.
-Originally from Glen Ridge, N.J., Emma has spent the past two summers interning in New York and New Jersey at companies including parenting websiteBabble.com, SiriusXM Radio and The Bergen Record.
+Emma Hinchliffe is a senior in the College majoring in government with minors in journalism and French.
+Emma started out at The Hoya in fall 2011 as a news writer covering such scintillating stories as the introduction of double-sided printing to campus.
+She then served as campus news editor and executive editor for the paper before taking on the role of editor-in-chief last November.
+Originally from Glen Ridge, N.J., Emma has spent the past three summers interning in New York and New Jersey at companies including parenting websiteBabble.com, SiriusXM Radio and The Bergen Record.
 She can usually be found editing articles and ordering takeout from Mai Thai in Leavey 421.

-Michal Grabias is a junior in the McDonough School of Business studying finance and operations & information management with a minor in English specializing in script writing.
-Prior to his role as General Manager, Michal joined THE HOYA’s Personnel department in the spring of his freshman year and became director in November 2012, establishing such internal changes as peer reviews and a mentorship program.
-When not trying to be best friends with each member of the 70-person publishing division, Michal can be found searching the District for the perfect crêpe shop.
+Michal Grabias is a senior in the McDonough School of Business studying finance and operations and information management with a minor in English specializing in script writing.
+Prior to his role as General Manager, Michal joined The Hoya’s personnel department in the spring of his freshman year and became director in November 2012, establishing such internal changes as peer reviews and a mentorship program.
+When not trying to be best friends with each member of the 70-person publishing division, Michal can be found searching the District for the perfect crepe shop.

 Chair of the Board